MeltwaterArchive/storyplayer/v2/modules/graphite/index.md

 This is data gathered when your own command-line utilities are pumping data into your back-end component, and any monitoring that you have in place whilst your test is running.
 It is these tools that need to report data into Graphite for you.

-For example, at DataSift, we've built three test tools that log data into Graphite:

-* _Hornet_, our evil test tool, which generates high volumes of test data and writes it into whatever backend component we're testing
-* _zmq-pull_, a lightweight ZMQ client that pulls data out of backend component, and
-* _[SavageD](https://github.com/datasift/SavageD/)_, our real-time process and server monitoring tool

-We use Storyplayer to control all three tools (using the [Shell module](../shell/index.html) to start and stop _Hornet_ and _zmq-pull_, and using the [SavageD module](../savaged/index.html) to tell SavageD what to monitor), and we use the Graphite module in the [post-test inspection phase](../../stories/post-test-inspection.html) to look at the data in Graphite and decide whether or not the test passed.
+For example, at DataSift, we've built Graphite stats into most of our platform.
+We've also created _[SavageD](https://github.com/datasift/SavageD/)_ to monitor processes and servers during tests in real time.
+We use Storyplayer (via the [SavageD module](../savaged/index.html)) to tell SavageD what to monitor, and we use the Graphite module in the [post-test inspection phase](../../stories/post-test-inspection.html) to look at the data in Graphite and decide whether or not the test passed.

-This allows us to test non-functional requirements at the same time that we're testing functional requirements.
+This allows us to test non-functional requirements (such as RAM and CPU usage) at the same time that we're testing functional requirements.
 Being able to test both in one test run can save a lot of time when preparing software for release :)

 ## Dependencies